 This approach ensures the achievement of decarbonisation targets in a way that is innovative, technologically neutral, gradual, and financially sustainable for public transport companies.
 While welcoming the Industrial Decarbonisation Bank as a key tool to accelerate green investments under the Clean Industrial Deal, UITP urges policymakers to broaden its focus beyond aviation and maritime fuels to fully integrate urban and regional mobility.
-Electrification and energy efficiency remain central to transport decarbonisation, but support for sustainable fuels, bus fleet renewal, charging infrastructure, and urban and regional rail expansion is crucial to keep public transport at the heart of Europe's green transition7.
+Electrification and energy efficiency remain central to transport decarbonisation, but support for sustainable fuels, bus fleet renewal, charging infrastructure, and urban and regional rail expansion is crucial to keep public transport at the heart of Europe's green transition.

-7 Special attention should be given to the specific role of urban rail in major cities, which represents a huge investment - very high in case of metro lines - influencing the shape of a city enduringly.
-Urban rail requires high quality economic and engineering studies and difficult funding decisions with the support of funding instruments at local, national and
+&lt;sup>7 Special attention should be given to the specific role of urban rail in major cities, which represents a huge investment - very high in case of metro lines - influencing the shape of a city enduringly.
+Urban rail requires high quality economic and engineering studies and difficult funding decisions - with the support of funding instruments at local, national and European levels -, together with a long-lasting commitment and coordination of competent